MCAT Prep Course Reviews

 Mike's Take/Kaplan MCAT Prep Pros and Cons

-You won't get any kind of written materials with Kaplan, so it's probably not the best choice if you learn that way.
+You won’t get any kind of written materials with Kaplan MCAT prep course, so it’s probably not the best choice if you learn that way.

 There's also some question of how well Kaplan's practice questions reflect the real test.
 In a study done on studentdoc.com, students scoring an average of a 27 on the practice tests could have scored anywhere between a 9 and a 36 on the real test!
 You can see this study here.
 The AAMC's were the best.